 Look at this interesting setup.
 A rectangle sail hangs low over the water and covers almost the entire surface of an infinity pool.
 If you think about it … this is probably the most cost-effective way to create some shade over a pool of this size.
 And it even works well with the lush scenic view.
 Color choice is key here – the bright yellow makes this outdoor living space pop.

 This inspired patio design takes advantage of three overlapping triangle shade sails to set the stage for stylish entertaining.
 Using outdoor furniture that would look as good indoors such as the large mirror and area rug lends a subtle sophistication to the patio.
 The modern sensibility of the triangular sails contrasts nicely with the contemporary dining table and the rustic sideboard.
+Here you have the ability to control where the rainwater goes, directing it away from the dining table by strategically placing the sails.
+Plus the overlapping canvases create more shade than just one layer.

 A huge triangle sail provides protection from the sun to this outdoor living space.
 The setup uses the house and two dedicated poles to secure the shade sail in place.
 During the intense heat of the day, the canopy allows the residents more lounging time by the pool and cooling off in the water.
 This installation maximizes the presence of lighter breezes.
 The same anchor poles are used to hang the lights around the pool.